How to use Apps to track your Workouts | HotelGyms.com Blog

 Workout Tracker

 Hevy is one of the most straightforward and intuitive workout trackers.
 It allows you to track your weight training sessions easily and even use a smartwatch to log your workouts.
-Thanks to its clean interface, Hevy is a fantastic option for seamlessly tracking your training without wasting precious time.
-However, the little features make Hevy a genuinely great and one-of-a-kind app.
-Read our opinion on Hevy.

 The Strong App is another workout tracker we have been fans of for a long time.
 It shares many features similar to Hevy and does a great job of helping trainees track their workouts.
-It also has a clean interface and works well on a phone or smartwatch.
-In addition, the app provides some good features that elevate the training experience.
-You can learn more about it here.

-An underdog in the workout tracker plays Liftin'.
-Liftin' claims to be the easiest way to keep track of your gym sessions.
-The app adjusts the weight automatically depending on your previous results.
-Supports RPE/RIR, statistics, and exercise history.
+The app adjusts the weight automatically depending on your previous results and supports RPE/RIR, statistics, and exercise history.
 Unfortunately, the app is only available for Apple iPhone and Apple Watch.
-You can check out Liftin' for free for one year if you use an Apple device.
+You can check out Liftin'.

 Workout Planner